Vestige

 Ambient Pulse

-Ambient Pulse is a collection of six evolving soundscapes, each sonically linked to the breath, condition, and vitality of a sculpture.
-Composed from salvaged audio—heartbeats, soil vibrations, water, breath, and whispering air—the pieces blur the boundary between the internal body and external nature.
-Organic and synthetic sounds interweave, evoking a fragile interdependence between body and earth, presence and absence, what is felt and what is often forgotten.
+collection of six evolving soundscapes, each sonically tethered to the breath, condition, and vitality of a sculpture.
+Composed from salvaged recordings—heartbeats, soil vibrations, water, breath, and whispering air—the pieces blur the boundary between internal body and external nature.
+Organic and synthetic tones interweave to evoke a fragile interdependence between body and earth, presence and absence, what is felt and what is forgotten.